 I was really scared.
 It was only less than a year earlier in the summer and fall of 1969 that I had myself participated in anti-war protest demonstrations.
 Quite a few of them including a recent march to the Pentagon in Washington DC.
 And now here I was on the other side of the line.

 Fortunately there were no demonstrations that spring at the Great Lakes base.
-There was plenty of demonstrations around the country at military bases but they were concentrated at Army bases like Fort Dix, Fort Lawton, etc. but not where I was stationed.
+There were plenty of other marches but they were concentrated at Army bases like Fort Dix, Fort Lawton, etc. but not where I was stationed.
 Also most demonstrations were on college campuses.
 After a week or two our group was disbanded although I guess since I was trained I could have been called up at any time but it didn't happen.
-I was still worried for a few a couple of months and then I went home on emergency leave to bury my father.
-I wasn't thinking about protest marches anymore.
+Like I said... my few weeks of crowd control training was probably a lot more than what the current masked goons on the streets of America get today.
+Then I went to sea.

 No comments: